bbc/html5-video-compositor/README.md

 Pauses the currently playing content and sets the currentTime to 0

 #### VideoCompositor.seek()
 Seeks to the given time in the playlist.
+A convenience function for setting the currentTime property.
 ```
 videocompositor.seek(10);
 ```